PAST EVENT

 Paul shares the most cutting edge insight into who tomorrow’s consumers will be and what hospitality businesses should be thinking about now, to get ahead of the game.
 Who are they?
 How is the typical consumer changing?
 Is hospitality in the firing line, and how do we respond?

-The Prince of Peckham and the Tamil Prince are two of the most successful pub launches in the past decade, at opposite ends of a City.
+The Prince of Peckham is one of the most successful pub launches in the past decade.
 How have they found their market?
 What lessons do they have for other people wanting to break into the market?

 This is a challenging time for our sector, and many businesses are having to find ways to survive and find new audiences.
 From caterers helping to pull people back to the office, to relaunching a brand, to the hard yards of a restructure - on this session we hear stories and practical lessons about turnaround and recovery from some of the most senior leaders in the sector.

-Jade Boggust, MD Corporate Service, Sodexo; James Brown, CEO, Brava Hospitality Group; Matthew Bibby, Global SVP of Finance, Sugarloaf Hospitality; Chaired by Robyn Black, Head of Content, Fleet Street
+Jade Boggust, Managing Director Corporate Service, Sodexo; James Brown, CEO, Brava Hospitality Group; Matthew Bibby, Global SVP of Finance, Sugarloaf Hospitality; Chaired by Robyn Black, Head of Content, Fleet Street

 As one of the most prominent entrepreneurs and investors in hospitality, Sarah Willingham joins us to talk about her career, what she’s learned from founding and running Nightcap, what an attractive investment looks like, how she’s tackling the challenging economic climate and what businesses should be thinking about to meet the demands of today’s consumer.